SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.03.md

 A promising direction would be to design new training objectives for speech tokenizers, exploring both data-driven and objective-driven methods, thus avoiding the need for additional pre-trained models.
 As spoken dialogue Systems are still evolving, exploring more robust hybrid representations is indeed valuable.

-### 3.3.2·Continuous Representation vs Discrete Representation
+### 3.3.2·Continuous Representation vs Discrete Representation: 连续表示与离散表示

 There is still no consensus on whether to use continuous or discrete representations in the spoken dialogue systems.
 Considerations on the input side mainly depend on the type of representation model chosen by the system.